MrkTheCoder/Data-Structures-In-CSharp/004Queue/README.md

 &nbsp;
 **Structure of `Queue`?**

 `Queue` just like `Stack` internally use `Array` or `LinkedList` to store its objects.
-For this practice, We will use simple array in this practice to create our personal `Queue` class.
+For this practice, We will use simple array to create our personal `Queue` class.

 &nbsp;